ismasan/sourced/README.md

 ## TL;DR;

-This gem gives you the basic components to build in-process event-sourced apps in Ruby.
-Extend by providing your own implementation of the interfaces described here.
+This gem attempts to provide the basic components to build in-process event-sourced apps in Ruby.

 ### Commands